feldtsen/pointy-dit212/RAD.md

 **Time estimate:** 14 days

-**Desscription:** As a user, I want background music, so that I get a more immersive gameplay experience.
+**Description:** As a user, I want background music, so that I get a more immersive gameplay experience.

 **Confirmation:**